Sangu-Mbekelu/Fidelity-Securities-DCA-Buyer/README.md

 - An investment strategy that relies on regularly purchasing securities <br>
 for the same dollar amount regardless of the market. <br>
 - A non-optimal way of mitigating non-ideal lump sum timing and investor psyche <br>
--  A common example of DCA investing <br>
+-  A common example of DCA investing is a 401k<br>

 &nbsp;&nbsp; __*Why?*__